Royal College of Emergency Medicine Menu Menu

 Uganda

-RCEM signed a Memorandum of Understanding with Dr. Diana Kanzira Atwine, Permanent Secretary of the Uganda Ministry of Health in April 2023.
-Together with the Uganda UK Health Alliance, RCEM is working to support Uganda’s efforts to help built healthcare capacity in Emergency Medicine.
+RCEM’s Memorandum of Understanding (MoU) with Dr Diana Kanzira Atwine, the Permanent Secretary of the Uganda Ministry of Health in April 2023, has brought together the Uganda UK Health Alliance and RCEM in support of Uganda’s efforts to help build EM healthcare capacity.

 In 2023 a Global Capacity Building Small Grant was won from the Tropical Health Education Trust (THET), the focus of which was Trauma Management.
 This enabled UK Specialists and Nurses to hold face to face teaching in Ultrasound scanning in trauma (EFAST- Emergency Focused Assessment with Sonography in Trauma), Traumatic Brain Injury, as well as work on the development and implementation of a Trauma tool to assist junior doctors and nurses.